Ira Gollobin: Personal life and education

+Gollobin was married to Esther Adler until her death on February 11, 1981.
+They had two daughters who grew up on the Lower East Side of Manhattan.
+He later married Ruth Axelbank Baharis, the one-time head of the Midwest ACPFB.
+Gollobin died on April 4, 2008.

 Career

-Education

-Gollobin attended the City College of City University of New York (CCNY) in the late 1920s and 1930s where he developed two lifelong interests: Latin and law, and was greatly influenced by one of his professors, the eminent Morris Raphael Cohen.
-While at CCNY he enrolled in Fordham Law School where he received his LL.B. degree and passed the New York Bar Examination in June 1933.
+Gollobin had a long career as a civil rights attorney who focused on immigration law.
+He worked for the American Committee for Protection of Foreign Born from 1936-1982 including some time as their general counsel.
+He served on the National Coalition for Haitian Refugees and helped those who were under investigation by the House Un-American Activities Committee.
+His papers, including a number of case files, are held by NYU and the New York Public Library.

-National Lawyers Guild
+Gollobin was a founding member of the National Lawyers Guild.

-Gollobin was a founding member of the National Lawyers Guild (1937) where he was a strong force behind their earliest immigration work.
-He served first as associate counsel from 1936-1966 for the American Committee for the Protection of Foreign Born (ACPFB) and then as General Counsel from 1967-1982 where his approach to immigration issues had both legal and political dimensions.
 In 1938, Gollobin met Carol Weiss King, another founding member of the National Lawyers Guild and the lead lawyer for the ACPFB.
 He assisted the League of American Writers from 1937-1938 to successfully get a number of anti-Nazi German writers admitted to the United States and from 1938 through 1940 helped refugees from the Spanish Civil War.
 Gollobin was counsel to the Transport Workers Union of America (1939–1940) thereby securing citizenship for almost 1,500 subway workers.
 He continued citizenship matters for the Greater New York Industrial Union Council (CIO) from 1940-1942.